trilemau/nfc_hce/README.md

 # Android application using NFC host-based card emulation

 ## Description
-This is a simple Android application that implements a NFC host-based card emulation for an authentication use within an access control system.
+This is a simple Android application that implements a NFC host-based card emulation used for authentication within an access control system.
 This application handles the communication between the reader and NFC-enabled smartphone from the smartphone's side.

 ## Requirements
 - Android Studio Chipmunk